interior header image

 For example: “What time does the Rose Parade start?”

-“The 2026 Rose Parade in Pasadena starts at 8 a.m Pacific Time.
-The starting point is at…” and so on.
+“The 2026 Rose Parade in Pasadena, California starts at 8 a.m Pacific Time on Jan.
+1. The starting point is at…” and so on.

 Modular Formatting: Use bulleted lists and tables.
-Over 75% of AIO responses now favor list-based formatting because it’s easy for the model to strip mine.
+Over 75% of AIO responses now favor lists because they’re easy for the model to strip mine with little interpretation.

 The Content “Organ Donor”